 - In 2008, Acorn sought a loan from Fortress Investment Group LLC (“Fortress”), but Fortress decided not to loan Acorn money after it learned that the Big Box retailers did not make payments directly into the lock box accounts as explained by Acorn.

 - For an investor of a feeder fund, it could be difficult to obtain transaction details of the lock box accounts.
-However, it is possible to conduct due diligence by calling some of the Big Box retailers whether they recognize Petters Co and its affiliates as counterparties of the transactions and whether they recognize purchase orders, which many feeder fund operators claimed as collaterals for the notes they purchased.
+However, it may still have been possible to conduct due diligence by calling some of the Big Box retailers outright and asking if they recognize Petters Co or its affiliates as actual counterparties of the purchase orders, or if they recognize the purchase orders at all.

 Confirmation of registration as a Registered Investment Advisor

-- Arrowhead Capital Management LLC (“Arrowhead LLC”), and Arrowhead Finance told their investors and potential investors that Arrowhead Corp. (predecessor of Arrowhead LLC) and, later, Arrowhead LLC were registered with the SEC as investment commission.
-While Arrowhead Corp did registered with the SEC on November 27, 1995, but terminated its registration on July 7, 1997 before Arrowhead raised any capital for its funds.
-A quick online check at the SEC website should have revealed that it was not true and investors should have considered it as a red flag.
+- Arrowhead Capital Management LLC (“Arrowhead LLC”), and Arrowhead Finance marketed their affiliate entity Arrowhead Corp. (predecessor of Arrowhead LLC) and later Arrowhead LLC as registered with the SEC as investment advisor.
+While Arrowhead Corp was previously registered with the SEC on November 27, 1995, it subsequently terminated its registration on July 7, 1997 before Arrowhead raised any capital for its funds.
+A quick online check at the SEC website should have led to serious questions being asked surrounding this issue alone

 U.S. Securities and Exchange Commission (2009).
 Litigation Release No. 21124 / July 10, 2009.
 SEC Website